 And then, much to my absolute horror, Fred started making these soft, whimpering noises—much akin to those of a dying animal—that could only mean one thing:

 “Oh my god—Fred...”
 I stared at the speaker in disbelief, and then put the phone back to my ear.
 “Are you crying?”

 But I didn’t need any confirmation.
-I knew, in my heart and the dread pooling in my stomach, that Fred Weasley—fifteen-year-old, six-feet-two, male Gryffindor, one of the best Beaters Hogwart’s Quidditch has ever seen—was crying like a little girl.
+I knew, in my heart and in the dread pooling in my stomach, that Fred Weasley—six-feet-two male Gryffindor, one of the best Beaters Hogwarts Quidditch had ever seen—was crying like a little girl.

 “It’s just—so TOUCHING—to know that you guys CARE,” And that was his breaking point.
 With a very manly sniffle, Freddy Weasley started to wail—quietly and pathetically—into the phone.